yhchen1001/Thesis/README.md

 # Thesis

-Download code into same file and run the loadhada file
+Download code into same file and run the Load_HADAS_dataset.m file with the dataset, this code gives the results for the the measured data